dankahle/comp-dkModal/README.md

 ## Features
 * supports DOM element and angular templateUrl modals
-* default template option, all you need to supply is header (optional), body and footer (undefined/ok/okcancel/yesno)
+* default template option, all you need to supply is body and  optional header/footer (ok/okcancel/yesno)
 * directive for auto-wiring element to trigger modal with all options as data attributes
 * config: width/height/position to make any size and place anywhere
 * positioning choices